 4 | Extracurriculars (Work and Activities Section)

 Some students consider the Work and Activities section of their application to be less important than other sections.
 This is a fatal mistake.
 The first things the admissions committee will look at are your personal statement and your extracurriculars.
 Your extracurriculars give them a sense of where your interests lie, what your motivations are, and whether or not they match with what they’re looking for in a prospective physician.

-It’s a good idea to include a few core things: clinical exposure, research, and community involvement.
+It’s a good idea to include a few core extracurricular activities: clinical exposure, research, and community involvement.
 Participation in these three areas shows that you have the relevant interests and well-rounded experience to know for sure that you want to pursue a career in medicine.

 That said, don’t worry about spending equal time in each of these areas.
 Passion is most important to the admissions committee because if there’s an area you genuinely love, you’re more likely to take on a leadership role within it.
 Leadership is a crucial quality and something the admissions committee is always looking for in future physicians.

 Read our Work and Activities Section Guide, which includes how to prepare, how to approach this section, and common mistakes to avoid.

 5 | Medical School Application Mini-Essays

 Your application may or may not require mini-essays.
 Even if they are optional, mini-essays present more opportunities to demonstrate to admissions committees who you are, what you stand for, and where you come from.
 Take every chance you can to highlight your passion for medicine and the events in your life that inspired and shaped it.

 What hardships have you overcome?
 Is there something you’re proud of that you were unable to highlight in your personal statement?
 Have you or your family faced socioeconomic disadvantages?
 Is there an event from your past that might diminish your reputation in the eyes of the committee that you can provide nuance or context around?

 Remember to Verify Important Components of Your Primary Application